Water Treatment Plant

 Plant Tour Information

 Tours are an important part of the community outreach effort, particularly as part of our environmental education programs.
-There are few better examples of applied science than at our Drinking Water and Clean Water facilities.
+There are few better examples of applied science than at our Drinking Water and Wastewater Treatment facilities.

 Our one- to two-hour Drinking Water Plant tour includes looking through a microscope to get to know microbes up-close and personal.
 Walking tours of the plant can be scheduled Monday - Thursday, between 7:00 a.m. and 5:00 p.m.
 Tour participants must be 8 years of age or older.